aashish-aadarsh/rest-service-generator/README.md

       Enjoy coding. :)

 ## Known Issues
-While sending JSON for POST operation, the `_id` field of nested entities should be sent from client ( UUID.randomUUID() ) in json otherwise, mongo will not be able to create an ObjectId for nested entities.
+    1. While sending JSON for POST operation, the `_id` field of nested entities should be sent from client ( UUID.randomUUID() )  in json otherwise, mongo will not be able to create an ObjectId for nested entities.

+    2. Usage of Setter and Getter annotation is not possible with private access modifier

 ## Issues
 Feel free to report any issues, change request [Here](https://github.com/aashish-aadarsh/RestServiceGenerator/issues)